johnnymo87/ff-factor/README.md

 ## Background

 After reading [The Incredible Shrinking Alpha 2nd edition: How to be a successful investor without picking winners](https://www.amazon.com/gp/product/B08BX5HRLJ) and [Your Complete Guide to Factor-Based Investing: The Way Smart Money Invests Today](https://www.amazon.com/gp/product/B01N7FCW2D) by [Larry Swedroe](https://www.amazon.com/Larry-E-Swedroe/e/B000APJJ8O) and [Andrew Berkin](https://www.amazon.com/Andrew-L-Berkin/e/B01N303388), I decided that I needed a way to find investments with exposure to ["factors"](https://en.wikipedia.org/wiki/Factor_investing).
-The factors I am searching for are the unique set of factors found in the [Fama French five factor model](https://en.wikipedia.org/wiki/Fama%E2%80%93French_three-factor_model) and the [Carhart four factor model](https://en.wikipedia.org/wiki/Carhart_four-factor_model): (1) market risk, (2) small caps, (3) stocks with a high book-to-market ratio -- i.e. value stocks -- (4) firms with high operating profitability, (5) firms that invest conservatively, and (6) stocks that have been on a winning streak -- i.e. momentum stocks.
+The factors I am searching for are the unique set of factors found in the [Fama French five factor model](https://en.wikipedia.org/wiki/Fama%E2%80%93French_three-factor_model) and the [Carhart four factor model](https://en.wikipedia.org/wiki/Carhart_four-factor_model): (1) market risk, (2) small caps, (3) stocks with a high book-to-market ratio -- i.e. value stocks -- (4) firms with high operating profitability, and (5) firms that invest conservatively.
+These factors are also known market minus risk free, small minus big, high minus low, robust minus weak, conservative minus aggressive respectively.
+And they get abbreviated as acronyms.

 This application combines the following data sources:
-* Factor return data from [Ken French's data library](http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html)
+* Factor return data from [Ken French's data library](http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html).
-* Investment metadata and return data from the Yahoo Finance API
+* Investment metadata and return data from the Yahoo Finance API.
-  * With some help on the metadata from the Seeking Alpha API
+  * With some help on the metadata from the Seeking Alpha API.
-* Ticker symbols by market types (`US`, `Developed ex US`, and `Emerging`) found with the help of [Fidelity's ETF screener](https://research2.fidelity.com/pi/etf-screener)
+* Ticker symbols by market types (`US`, `Developed ex US`, and `Emerging`) found with the help of [Fidelity's ETF screener](https://research2.fidelity.com/pi/etf-screener).
-  * I look for ETFs of equity funds that are not leveraged or inverse, are not thematic, and have the country exposure appropriate for their market type
+  * I look for ETFs of equity funds that are not leveraged or inverse, are not thematic, and have the country exposure appropriate for their market type.

 I am looking for funds that show returns that are statistically significantly similar to the returns of the factors in the Ken French data library.

-Since exactly how to choose the "best" fund is complicated, this application doesn't attempt to do that.
-All it does is pull all the relevant data into a data frame, `df` at the bottom of `__main__.py`.
-Catch a debug breakpoint beneath it to play with it.
+I try to find the most optimal combination of funds for each market type.
+My criteria resembles the Sharpe ratio (mean / standard deviation) -- I want maximum exposure to all five factors, and I want my exposure to be divided as equally as possible across all of them.
+Inspired by [this blog post on how to optimize a portfolio's Sharpe ratio](https://www.kaggle.com/vijipai/lesson-6-sharpe-ratio-based-portfolio-optimization), I employ [scipy's SLSQP optimizer](https://docs.scipy.org/doc/scipy/reference/optimize.minimize-slsqp.html) to do this.
+I have almost no understanding of the math behind this optimizer. ([An gentle intro for the layman](https://stackoverflow.com/a/43669396/2197402), [a cookbook for the expert](https://docs.mosek.com/modeling-cookbook/intro.html).)

+The optimizer can easily get stuck in local optimums, so I run it 100 times, each time with a random sampling of 80% of the data.
+This seems to mitigate this problem.

 ## Getting started